 Overgrowth of Scar Tissue around a Surgical Incision or a Skin Wound in Asian Patients

-Some Asian Breast Augmentation patients may be concerned about scar tissue formation and may request an armpit incision approach.
+Some Asian Breast Augmentation patients may be concerned about scar tissue formation as they are more prone to Keloid scarring.
+As a result, it is common for them to request an armpit incision approach.

 Whilst some treatments can help minimise the appearance of keloid scars after they develop, if you are prone to getting them, be sure to let your Surgeon know BEFORE your Breast Augmentation Surgery.